JimmySebastian/Voice-Mouse/README.md

 # Voice-Mouse

-Controling mouse cursor using speech input

-using google speech to text api
+A mechanism to control mouse cursor using speech input.Uses google speech to text api